-Power Lift/Lower Control Switch (Located on Bedroom Nightstand) -Typical View
+Power Lift/Lower Control Switch (Located on overhead cabinet above bed) -Typical View The switch will illuminate blue when the switch is on.
+White illumination indicates the switch is off.

 - Press the control switch UP to raise the head of the bed. - Press the control switch DOWN to lower the head of the bed.